oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 Many thanks to Jon Shallow and Miguel Cros for the review and comments to the document, incuding priror to publishing the document.

-Thanks for Qin Wu for the comments and suggestions.
+Thanks for Qin Wu and Qiufang Ma for the comments and suggestions.

 This work is partially supported by the European Commission under   Horizon 2020 Secured autonomic traffic management for a Tera of SDN flows (Teraflow) project (grant agreement number 101015857).